hi2p-perim/vdbloader/README.md

 vdbloader
 ====================

 This project provides a thin c-api wrapper for a part of features of OpenVDB required to support volume rendering in the renderer implementation.
-The main purpose of this project is to provide configuration-agnistic layer of OpenVDB in Visual Studio environment.
+The main purpose of this project is to provide configuration-agnostic layer of OpenVDB in Visual Studio environment.

 ## Build